InternLM/lmdeploy/docs/en/serving/qos.md

 ### A Sample QoS Configuration

-The configuration will be specified by the `--qos_config_path` flag, and will be loaded by program upon startup.
+The configuration will be specified by the `--qos-config-path` flag, and will be loaded by program upon startup.

 ```json
 {